Section 2

 From there, it’s about another 4 km walk through the suburbs to the cathedral.
 Cross the Magdalena Bridge and then it’s a short climb up a ramp along the old city walls, entering the historic centre through the Portal de Francia, a big stone gate that once kept armies out and now welcomes pilgrims.

 When you get inside, pause on the ramparts and look back over the green valleys you’ve walked through.
 Then turn around and dive into the old town.
-Pamplona is a fantastic Basque city, with narrow streets, old stone buildings, balconies full of flowers, and loads of atmosphere.
+Pamplona is a fantastic Basque city with narrow cobbled streets, grand old churches, bustling plazas filled with cafés and tapas bars, and loads of atmosphere.

 San Fermín, the famous running of the bulls, happens every year from July 6th to 14th.
 It’s more than wild.
 The whole city goes wild, everyone dressed in white, wearing red scarves, soaked in wine, with music everywhere, as kids, grannies, and tourists party all night long.
 It’s chaos.
 I’ve never been shy of a party, but I went once, years ago, and it scared me off for good.
 Unless you’re really up for it, my advice would be to avoid Pamplona during San Fermín.
 If you’re hoping to catch a bull run, you might come across one later on in one of the smaller towns, maybe in Puente la Reina or Los Arcos.

 There are loads of places to stay in Pamplona.
-I usually go for a hotel, which means I don’t have to be in bed by the 10 pm curfew.
+I usually stay in a hotel, so I don’t have to be in bed by the 10 pm curfew.
 If you’re after an albergue, Jesús y María is a popular one, right across from the cathedral.
 It can fill up during peak season, and if you arrive late, you might miss out on a bed.
 Still, they’ll often find you a spot on the floor of a local school gym.
 A bit of extra hardship makes you feel like a real pilgrim.